Tomb of Joshua the High Priest

-The Tomb of Joshua the High Priest (קבר יהושע הכהן הגדול, مرقد يشوع الكاهن) is a site that traditionally houses the burial site of Joshua the High Priest.
-The shrine is located on the Karkh side of Baghdad, Iraq, and has been a historically important site for the Baghdadi Jewish population as well as Muslims.
+The Tomb of Joshua the High Priest (קבר יהושע הכהן הגדול, مرقد يوشع كوهين كاوول) is a site that traditionally houses the burial site of Joshua the High Priest.
+The shrine is located on the Karkh side of Baghdad, Iraq, and has been a historically important site for the Baghdadi Jewish population as well as Muslims, who recognize Joshua the High Priest as a prophet sent by God to the Israelites.
 Although the city's Jewish population has since left Baghdad, the shrine is still preserved and visited by locals.
-The burial site is also mistaken by some to be the tomb of the Abrahamic prophet Joshua.
+The burial site is also mistaken by some to be the tomb of the Abrahamic prophet Joshua ben Nun.

 Background

 Joshua, unrelated to the Abrahamic prophet, was mentioned in several books of the Hebrew Bible, such as the Book of Zechariah and the Book of Ezra, as the first High Priest during the reconstruction of the Jewish Temple after the return of the Jews from the Babylonian Captivity.
 He was among the leaders instrumental in inspiring in a momentum towards the reconstruction of the temple after its destruction.
-Another figure instrumental in the return of Jews was Ezra, whose tomb is located in Iraq.
+Another figure instrumental in the return of Jews was Ezra, whose tomb is also located in Iraq.

 History

+The tomb of Joshua the High Priest in 1923.

+The site was first established in the 6th century BCE by Iraqi Jews and has since evolved into a significant religious building.
+It's located in the Sheikh Ma'ruf Cemetery near the Abbasid Zumurrud Khatun Mausoleum in al-Karkh which in Abbasid time was called Bab al-Basra.
+It had historically been respected by both Arabs and Jews.
+This historical site is an example of the historical continuity of Jewish Iraqis as well as co-existence between Iraqi communities.
+It was also a pilgrimage site for Jews where Shavuot is celebrated.
+One of the earliest mentions of the tomb comes from a Turkish traveler named Sayyid Ali, who mentioned visiting it in 1554 in his book Marat al-Mamalik.
+He mentions that inside a small building is the tomb of a Jewish priest respected by both Iraqi Jews and Muslims.
+On top of the tomb was a metal tablet on which Joshua's name is inscribed in Hebrew.

+This account is further expanded by 17th-century Portuguese traveler Pedro Teixeira in his The Travels of Pedro Teixeira.
+He confirmed that the modern mausoleum was constructed by Muslim Arabs due to the importance of the figure buried in it.
+The account says:

+Without the Mesopotamian quarter of the city there is, in a small building, a tomb held in great reverence by Moors and Jews, wherein, they say, rests the body of a Jewish high priest.
+It is like a great chest of masonry, and in the head of it is a copper plate, with Hebrew characters in relief, as follows: "Yehsuah Koengadoh;" that is: "Iosuah the High Priest."
+They say that he was a holy saint, and all reverence him accordingly, by reason of the miracles that they say God wrought by his means.